 The compass readings indicate the direction the vehicle is facing.
-Press and release the HOME button to display one of eight compass readings and the outside temperature.
+Press and release the MENU button until "Compass" displays in the EVIC, then press and release the SELECT but-MENU ton.
+Press SELECT to display one of eight Button compass readings and the outside temperature.

 NOTE: The system will display the last known outside temperature when starting the vehicle and may need to be driven several minutes before the updated temperature is displayed.
-Engine temperature can also affect the displayed temperature, therefore temperature readings are not updated when the vehicle is not moving.
+Engine temperature can also affect the displayed temperature; therefore, temperature readings are not updated when the vehicle is not moving.